worktheclock/replit.github.io/classrooms/assignment-submission.md

 to your student.
 The submission will then go into an _awaiting resubmission_ state and your student will then get a notification informing them.

-So to sum up here is a diagram showing the lifecycle of a submission:
+So to sum up, here is a diagram showing the lifecycle of a submission:

 ![manual submission
  lifecycle](https://replit.github.io/media/assignment-submission/manual_submission_lifecycle.png)